nancybird/vcftochromopainter/README.md

        -s <snplist.filein>  file listing SNPs to keep

        -n <int>  read in this many inds at a time, to save RAM (default=1000)

+       -f list of pops to ascertain on (from id file)

        -o <outfile-prefix>  (default = 'vcf.filein')